-When the acorns start falling from the trees – it’s time to make Acorn Activities for your toddler to create and play.
+When the acorns start falling from the trees – it’s time to make Acorn Activities for your toddler to create and play with.
 It makes a great learning theme for fall.

 Amazon Affiliate links